DrDaveTurner/HPC-User/episodes/parallel-concepts.md

 :::::::::::::::::::::::::::::::::::::: challenge

 ## Scaling Study of the Distributed-Memory Dot Product Code
-Measure the entire runtime for the dot_product_message_passing.py code for 1, 4, 8, and 16 cores if you are on an HPC system with at least 2 compute nodes.
+Measure the entire run-time for the dot_product_message_passing code for the language you are working with for 1, 4, 8, and 16 cores if you are on an HPC system with at least 2 compute nodes.
 You can try different combinations of nodes and cores for